 Alternate spellings and wildcard searching in the Texas Digital Archive (TDA)

-If you are having trouble finding materials in the TDA using basic keyword searches, it may be helpful to use more advanced search techniques to broaden your search.
-Two advanced search techniques, wildcard and truncated searching, are described and demonstrated below.
+If you are having trouble finding materials in the TDA using basic keyword searches, try these advanced search techniques: wildcard and truncated searching.

 If the keyword(s) you are searching for may have alternate spellings or if you are unsure of the correct spelling, use a question mark (?) at the exact spot where you are unclear of the spelling.
 The search results will include all results with all letters available for that single spot.
 For example, using “wom?n” would return results for both women and woman (see Figure 1, below).

 You can use multiple question marks (?) when multiple letters are unknown.
 Use one question mark for each unknown letter.
 For example, searching for “Ad??tant” will find results for Adjutant.
 However, searching “Ad?tant” (only one question mark) will not return results.